xuanshenbo/xuanshenbo.github.com/_posts/2015-06-05-model_lecture1.md

 This is called **Threshold based rule**.
 Based on this threshold, he decided whether move or stay.

-The empirical experiments show that the higher the threshold, the segregation there will be until the threshold "hits" on a upper bound that the algorithms will never converge, it just running forever because it never satisfied the requirements.
+The empirical experiments show that the higher the threshold, the stronger segregation there will be until the threshold "hits" on a upper bound that the algorithms will never converge, it just running forever because it never satisfied the requirements.

 **Tipping phenomenon**